-- 1. Applications will be processed after the first round closing date, November 17th 2023. - 2.
-All applications will be ranked according to our admissions policy.
-Candidates applying for a boarding place in Year 12 will be invited for an interview with the school solely to assess their suitability for a boarding school education. - 3.
+- 1. Applications will be processed as soon as the College receives them - 2.
+All students applying for a boarding place in Year 12 will be invited for an interview with the school solely to assess their suitability for a boarding school education - 3.
 References from the candidate's current school will be taken up to help to determine whether the candidate would be able to cope with and benefit from a boarding place.
 References also help the College to determine if the admission of any candidate would be detrimental to the wellbeing of other boarders.
 The College may also seek supporting documentation from other agencies, such as the Local Authority, where appropriate.
 This assessment will include scrutiny of reports as above together with the outcomes from an interview which will only consider suitability for boarding and which will include an opportunity for discussion with the child in the absence of their parents or carers. - 4.
 The applicant will also be invited to attend a discussion with a member of the Sixth Form Team.
 The purpose of this discussion is outlined in point 5 of the admissions procedure for day students. - 5.
 Holyport College will inform parents whether or not their son/daughter is considered suitable for boarding as soon as possible after the interview process has been completed.